Bigfoot, or Sasquatch, is a giant ape-like creature believed to roam North America, but is he real?

 Tree knocks are typically associated with sightings or encounters with Bigfoot, with some enthusiasts and researchers speculating that they may serve as a form of communication or territorial signaling among the creatures.

-Proponents of the Bigfoot hypothesis suggest that the knocks could be used by the creatures to communicate with one another, establish dominance within their social structure, or warn of potential threats in the environment.
+Proponents of the Bigfoot hypothesis suggest that the creatures could use the knocks to communicate with one another, establish dominance within their social structure, or warn of potential environmental threats.

 Do Humans Have A Link With Bigfoot?

-The question of whether humans have a biological or evolutionary link with Bigfoot is a topic of speculation and debate within the field of cryptozoology, which is the study of creatures whose existence has not been proven by mainstream science.
+The question of whether humans have a biological or evolutionary link with Bigfoot is a topic of speculation and debate within cryptozoology, the study of creatures whose existence has not been proven by mainstream science.

 Proponents of the Bigfoot hypothesis often suggest that if it exists, it could be a previously undiscovered species of ape or hominid, potentially related to humans through a shared evolutionary ancestor.